CartoDB/airship/docs/guides/01-css-elements.md

   // Import CSS element styles
   import '@carto/airship-style/dist/{path}';
   ```

+  **Warning:** Depending on the version you want to use, you will need a CSS loader or SASS loader for Webpack to be able to parse those files.

 ### From CDN
 Copy-paste the stylesheet `<link>` tag into your `<head>` tag before other stylesheets to load Airship CSS.